zalando-stups/zalando-stups.github.io/README.md

 ## Installation

-Get Ruby on your system.
+Get Ruby on your system (`sudo apt-get install ruby ruby-dev` on Debian).
 Then do

     gem install jekyll therubyracer jekyll-less